AdaCore/ada-spark-rfcs/features/rfc-oop-first-controlling.rst

 the defining package, are integral parts of idiomatic object-oriented programming.

-Also the use cases where the above is useful are extremely rare if not non existent, so we feel it's OK to forbid them.
+Also the use cases where the above is useful are extremely rare if not non-existent, so we feel it's OK to forbid them.

 Guide-level explanation
 =======================

-A new pragma / aspect is introduced for tagged types, ``First_Controlling_Parameter`` which modifies the semantic of primitive / controlling parameter.
+A new pragma / aspect is introduced for tagged types, ``First_Controlling_Parameter`` which modifies the semantics of primitive / controlling parameter.

 When a tagged type is marked under this aspect, only subprograms that have the first parameter of this type will be considered primitive.